hibbitts-design/docsify-this/docs/README.md

 ![3D cubes](images/rohit-choudhari-puy-FW4fOJc-unsplash.jpg  ':class=banner-image')
 Photo by <a href="https://unsplash.com/@lilrohit?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Rohit Choudhari</a> on <a href="https://unsplash.com/s/photos/network?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>

-## Quickly display a Markdown file as a standalone Web page🚀
+## Display a Markdown file as a Web page in seconds🚀

 This Web app, built using the magical documentation site generator [Docsify](https://docsify.js.org) and the [Docsify Open Publishing Starter Kit](https://github.com/hibbitts-design/docsify-open-publishing-starter-kit), provides a quick way to display Markdown files as standalone Web pages (also perfect for embedding) without needing to setup your own Docsify site.
 All you need is a publicly available Markdown file and pass that URL to https://docsify-this.net.
 Try it out below!